Google Home Mini makes voice controls fun-sized

 The Mini brings those tricks to a smaller package designed to take on the popular Amazon Echo Dot.
 The original Google Home emulated the Amazon Echo, but Amazon has continued to dominate smart speaker sales thanks to the smaller and more affordable Dot.
-The Dot also plugs into your speakers, so we'll see if the Mini has any similar tricks up its sleeve.
+The Dot also plugs into your speakers.

-We've heard plenty of rumors about the Mini in the months leading up to today's launch.
-Walmart even leaked a product page a day early.
-Head here to check out all of the rumors and stay tuned for more information as we follow along.
+I'm disappointed the Mini doesn't have any extra physical tricks, but you'll be able to control any Chromecast speakers with a voice command, as you could with the Home.
+It'll be able to take advantage of today's updates to the Assistant as well.
+For example, ask Google to find your phone, and it'll call it.
+Your phone will ring even if it's on silent.
+You'll also be able to broadcast a message to all other Google Home devices in the house.

+The Home will be available in Coral, Chalk, and Charcoal and you can preorder it today for $49.
+You won't have to wait long, as it'll be in stores by October 19th.

 Google Pixel 2 event live: Watch the livestream of Google's press conference